Kad-19/alx-system_engineering-devops/0x19-postmortem/README.md

-<h1> <b>Sever Requests Failure Report </b></h1> </br>
+<h2> <b>Sever Requests Failure Report </b></h2> </br>
-Last Month, it was reported that all the request made to our server is returning a 500 Error, all our services were down.
-The root cause was from one of the configuration file of our server web_stack_debugging_1.
+It was reported last month that all of our services were unavailable and that all requests sent to our server were receiving a 500 error.
+One of our server's configuration files, web_stack_debugging_1, was the root problem.

-<h1> <b>TimeLine</b></h1> </br>
+<h2> <b>TimeLine</b></h2> </br>
-The error was realized on 28th of May 2:00 pm(GMT).
-When pager notify one of our team members.
-Our engineering team On-call quickly login to the server for further analysis and to get to the root of the problem.
-The problem was solved later by 28th of May 3:00 pm (GMT).
+The mistake was discovered on June 2 at 2:00 PM (GMT+3).
+Notify a member of our staff via Telegram.
+In order to conduct more investigation and identify the source of the issue, our engineering team on call swiftly logs into the server.
+The issue was resolved on June 2nd, 5:00 p.m.
+(GMT+3).

-<h1> <b>Root Cause and Resolution </b></h1> </br>
+<h2> <b>Root Cause and Resolution </b></h2> </br>
-The server stopped working because the config of the software(Nginx) serving the server pages is seen to be a directory instead of a symoblic link to another config file.
-The config file(sites-enabled) was quickly deleted.
-The config file(sites-enabled) is then made a symbolic link to the original config file(sites-available).
-The server was restarted.
-100% of traffic is back.
+Because the configuration of the program (Nginx) that serves the server pages is viewed as a directory rather than a symbolic link to another config file, the server ceased functioning.
+The sites-enabled configuration file was promptly removed.
+Next, a symbolic link to the original configuration file (sites-available) is created from the config file (sites-enabled).
+There was a server restart.
+All traffic has returned to 100%.

-<h1> <b>Prevention against such problm in future</b></h1> </br>
-Always test and thoroughly check the config files before deployment.
-ALways keep an eye on servers to ensure proper running of them.
-Always have backup severs to prevent all of our services from being down during an isuue.